piratevax/bite_project/README.md

 # Output
 ## Data inspection
+Whole data inspection outputs :
+* A volcano plot
+* A MA plot
-Whole data inspection outputs a volcano plot, a MA plot, and a sortable table of the raw data.
+* A sortable table of the raw data.

 ## GO terms
-GO terms enrichement analysis results ni a \[A voir avec Xavier\]
+GO terms enrichement analysis results in :
+* Table containing the GO ID, its description and the adjusted p-value
+* A plot aggregating significant metrics such as the p-value or the ratio between condition A and B.

 ## Pathways
+The output of the pathway enrichment is :
+* Table containing the pathway ID, its name and the associated metrics.
+* Graph of the pathway containing the over/under-expressed genes.

 ## Protein domains
+The output of the protein domain enrichment is :
+* A table containing the protein domain ID, its name and the associated metrics.
+* A bar plot of most significaltly enriched / empoverished protein domains

 [Return to summary](https://github.com/piratevax/bite_project#summary)